Healthcare Staffing Resources

 It is now safer to travel, and health systems have better safety protocols in place than at the beginning of the pandemic.
 Licensing requirements in many states have been loosened, making it easier to quickly put locums physicians to work at your facility.
 If you are having difficulty finding the physicians you need locally, bringing in locum tenens from other parts of the nation can increase your ability to provide needed coverage.

-8. Eliminate costs associated with permanent hires
+8. Eliminate costs associated with hires

 Factoring in benefits, malpractice, sign-on bonuses and other hiring costs, locum tenens is less of an upfront investment than a permanent hire.
 There’s also less risk if you need to make adjustments to staffing levels based on patient demand, as there’s no need to furlough or layoff a locum tenens doctor.

-9. Find a great permanent hire
+9. Find a great hire

 24% of full-time providers have expressed interest in changing employers as a result of the pandemic.
-This unique climate presents a rare opportunity for your facility to find the next great permanent hire through locums-to-perm options.
+This unique climate presents a rare opportunity for your facility to find the next great hire through locums-to-perm options.

 Weatherby Healthcare has the physicians, PAs, and NPs you need to accelerate your COVID-19 recovery.
 Give us a call at 954.343.3050 to request a consultation.